archbardinexile/BGCL/rules.md

 6. **Round two.** The highest better from the previous round begins another round of betting.
 7. **The river.** Once betting is resolved, the banker rolls and reveals the final community die (1d12), known as the *river*.
 8. **Final round.** The highest better from the previous round begins the final round of betting.
 9. **Showdown.** Once betting is resolved, the remaining players reveal their hole dice.
 The player who can create the highest value *hand* using 1d4, 1d6, 1d8, 1d10 and 1d12 wins the pot.
-If only one player remains after the final round, they win the pot.
+If only one player remains in play before the showdown, they win the pot.

 A player's hand can only be made of 1d4, 1d6, 1d8, 1d10 and 1d12.
 For example, a player's hole d4 cannot be used together with the community d4.
 If two or more players have a hand with the same value, the player with the highest hole number wins.
 Even hands are considered higher value than odd hands.